Russel88/DAtest/README.md

-DESeq2 is running Log Ratio Test (LRT) if `out.all=TRUE` and Wald test otherwise. log2FoldChange is by default the fold change between the second and first level of the predictor for LRT, and fold change between second level and overall mean for Wald test, use the `coeff` argument to change this.
+DESeq2 is running Log Ratio Test (LRT) if `out.all=TRUE` and Wald test otherwise. log2FoldChange is by default the fold change between the second and first level of the predictor for LRT, and fold change between second level and either first level or overall mean for Wald test (depends on the DESeq package version), use the `coeff` argument to change this.
 For your final analysis you can set `allResults = TRUE` and use `results` on the output, e.g. for getting pairwise comparisons or p-values/log2FC for covariates.